OneTravel - Book cheap flights, hotels and cars!

 Image via Flickr CC-James Emery

-At the US Army Aviation Museum visitors can witness the evolution of America’s airpower first-hand.
-To illustrate this, the museum has a replica of the original Wright brothers Model B military biplane that sits next to a mighty AH-64 Apache from Operation Desert Storm.
+At the U.S. Army Aviation Museum visitors can witness the evolution of America’s airpower first-hand.
+The museum has a replica of the original Wright brothers Model B military biplane that sits next to a mighty AH-64 Apache from Operation Desert Storm.
 Located on Fort Rucker near Ozark, Alabama, the museum has over 160 aircraft in its collection and holds 3,000 historical items.
-What’s most impressive is that the museum boasts the largest museum display of helicopters in the world!
-Admission is free so…“get to da choppa!”
+What’s especially impressive is that the museum boasts the largest museum display of helicopters in the world.
+Admission is free.

 The Intrepid Sea, Air & Space Museum